-16.08 Domestic or Sexual Violence Leave
+16.08 Intimate Partner Violence Leave or Sexual Violence Leave

-The Employer recognizes that Employees facing domestic or sexual violence may need to leave for various reasons including: to seek medical attention, counselling, access victim services, to move, or to seek legal or law enforcement assistance.
+The Employer recognizes that Employees facing intimate partner violence or sexual violence may need to leave for various reasons including: to seek medical attention, counselling, access victim services, to move, or to seek legal or law enforcement assistance.
 Employees are eligible for such leave in accordance with the Employment Standards Act, 2000.
 Employees are entitled to 5 days leave, without loss of pay, in addition to any entitlements under the Employment Standards Act, 2000.